Psychiatric Rehabilitation

 Readership

-Undergraduates and graduates in rehabilitation training, counseling, and clinical psychology.
+Undergraduates and graduates in rehabilitation training, or counseling and clinical psychology.
 Researchers and academics in clinical and counseling psychology.
-Individuals in mental health certificate courses and in-service training at mental health centers and psychiatric rehabilitation facilities

 Table of Contents